Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Initialization Sensitivity

-The results were unambiguous: random sphere initialization produced output indistinguishable from stored-pattern initialization across all eight families (Table~\ref{tab:random-init}).
+The results were consistent across initialization strategies: random sphere initialization produced output indistinguishable from stored-pattern initialization across all eight families (Table~\ref{tab:random-init}).
 The maximum absolute difference in KL divergence was $0.0003$ (RRM), and all other families showed differences below $10^{-4}$ in every metric.
-Novelty, nearest sequence identity, and valid residue fraction were identical to three decimal places.
 This insensitivity is expected from the theory: at $\beta_{\mathrm{gen}} \approx 2\beta^*$, the energy landscape has well-defined basins near stored patterns, and the dissipative drift term $-\alpha\nabla E(\boldsymbol{\xi})$ rapidly pulls any initial condition toward the nearest basin.
-The 2{,}000-step burn-in (at step size $\alpha{=}0.01$, corresponding to $20$ effective time units) is more than sufficient for the chains to reach stationarity, erasing all memory of the starting point.
-The result confirms that stored-pattern initialization is a computational convenience (reducing burn-in time) rather than a requirement, and that the generated ensemble reflects the Boltzmann distribution rather than an artifact of the initialization strategy.
+The 2{,}000-step burn-in (at step size $\alpha{=}0.01$, corresponding to $20$ effective time units) is long relative to the observed convergence point.
+The result indicates that stored-pattern initialization is a computational convenience (reducing burn-in time) rather than a requirement, and that the generated ensemble is not an artifact of the initialization strategy.